-Whatcom County has entered phase 2 of the Governor’s Healthy Washington Roadmap to Recovery Plan.
-This increases capacity for reservations, special events, and facility uses.
+The City of Bellingham uses the Governor’s Healthy Washington Roadmap to Recovery Plan to help determine capacity, special events, and facility uses.
 While we are eager to return to normal operations, we follow stringent best practices for COVID-19 prevention to decrease the transmission risk to the community and our staff.
 We will continue to update this page and appreciate your understanding and support during these challenging times.

 Parks and Trails

 The City has over 3,400 acres of park land and 80 miles of trails to explore.
 While visiting please make sure to wear a mask that covers your nose and mouth, maintain a distance of at least 6 feet from people outside of your household and stay home if you feel ill or have been exposed to someone suspected to have COVID-19.

 Year-Round – Big Rock Garden, Birchwood, Bloedel Donovan, Boulevard, Civic Field, Civic Skatepark, Cordata, Cornwall, Fairhaven, Fairhaven Village Green, Joe Martin Stadium, Lake Padden, Maritime Heritage, Squalicum Creek, Taylor Dock, Whatcom Falls

 Open April through October – Broadway, Downer field, Elizabeth, Forest and Cedar, Frank Geri field, St. Clair, Roosevelt

 We will accept reservations for reservable outdoor picnic shelters beginning on April 1, 2021.
 Reservations will be accepted for uses beginning June 1.

 Due to risks associated with indoor social and family gatherings, the Fairhaven Pavilion and the Bloedel Multipurpose Room, and Bloedel Beach Pavilion will remain closed for general public use.